Image Description: a closeup of dandelion fluff, or pappus, that carries the seeds.

 To confirm your appointment with Dr. Ferguson:

-1) Make an appointment with Dr. Ferguson (email using the Contact tab above)
+1) Email Dr. Ferguson (use the Contact tab above) to discuss your needs

 2) Download and send the Intake Forms